isurusenarath1/Todo-deploy/CONNECTION_FIX.md

 # Frontend to Backend Connection Fix

 We've identified and fixed the issue with your Todo App's frontend not connecting to the backend.
-Here's what was done and what you need to do to complete the fix:
+The main problem was that your frontend was trying to connect using HTTP instead of HTTPS.

 ## Changes Made

+1. **Fixed HTTPS Protocol**:
+   - Updated the API configuration to force HTTPS for all requests
+   - Added a function to properly display the secure URL in error messages
+   - Created redirects to ensure all traffic uses HTTPS

-1. **Backend CORS Configuration**:
+2. **Backend CORS Configuration**:
-   - Updated to temporarily allow all origins (`*`) to troubleshoot the connection
+   - Updated to allow all origins temporarily for debugging
    - Added better logging for debugging
    - Added support for the `FRONTEND_URL` environment variable

-2. **Frontend API Configuration**:
+3. **Frontend API Configuration**:
    - Enhanced error handling in the TodoCountContext
    - Added visual error display in the Navbar
    - Added debug logging to trace API calls
    - Created a test HTML file (`api-test.html`) to verify API connectivity

-3. **Environment Variables**:
-   - Confirmed the proper API URL in `.env.production`
-   - Created the proper debugging setup

 ## How to Complete the Fix